-- Perform inoculation procedures within the confines of a biological safety cabinet for BSL-3 isolates. - If using pipettes and open troughs, minimize aerosols by carefully pouring the inoculated broth into the reservoir. - Discard the used dosehead and broth tube immediately after inoculation of the MYCOTB plate. - Wipe the surface of inoculated plates with an appropriate disinfectant (such as Amphyl® or any phenol-based compound) before removing the plate from the safety cabinet. - Wipe the surface of the Sensititre AIM instrument or pipette with disinfectant after each use. - Use a secondary plastic bag if the plates are moved to another laboratory location.
+- Perform inoculation procedures within the confines of a biological safety cabinet for BSL-3 isolates. - Discard the used dosehead and broth tube immediately after inoculation of the MYCOTB plate. - Wipe the surface of inoculated plates with an appropriate disinfectant (such as Amphyl[®] or any phenol-based compound) before removing the plate from the safety cabinet. - Wipe the surface of the Sensititre AIM instrument or pipette with disinfectant after each use. - Use a secondary plastic bag if the plates are moved to another laboratory location.